Richard Reid

 Richard Colvin Reid (born 12 August 1973), also known as the "Shoe Bomber", is a British terrorist who perpetrated the failed shoe bombing attempt against a transatlantic flight in 2001.
 Born to a career criminal father, Reid ended up in prison after years of committing petty crimes.
-While in prison, he was influenced by the Muslims he met there and converted to Islam.
-Later he became radicalized and went to Pakistan and Afghanistan, where he trained and became a member of al-Qaeda.
+While in prison, he was influenced by Muslim inmates he met there and converted to Islam.
+Later he became radicalised and went to Pakistan and Afghanistan, where he trained and became a member of al-Qaeda.

 On 22 December 2001, Reid boarded American Airlines Flight 63 between Paris and Miami, wearing shoes packed with explosives, which he unsuccessfully tried to detonate.
 Passengers subdued him on the plane, which landed at Logan International Airport in Boston, the closest US airport.
 He was arrested, charged, and indicted.
 In 2002, Reid pleaded guilty in US federal court to eight federal criminal counts of terrorism, based on his attempt to destroy a commercial aircraft in flight.
 He was sentenced to three life terms plus 110 years in prison without parole and was transferred to ADX Florence, a super maximum security prison in Colorado.